 Dominant Seventh Chords

 These chords show up a lot in all kinds of music.
-The dominant seventh chord simply consists of a major triad with a minor seventh stacked on top.
+To review a little bit of music theory, the dominant seventh chord simply consists of a major triad with a minor seventh stacked on top.

 Dominant sevenths are four note chords, leaving you three notes that you have to figure out above the tonic.
 You already know how to find two of these – use the same rule as described above, keeping in mind that dominant seventh chords will contain a major third.

-As for finding the seventh, the circle can help you out once again.
-Simply count two steps counterclockwise from the key in which you’re building the chord to give you the seventh.
+As for finding the seventh, the Circle of Fifths can help you out once again.
+Simply count two steps counter-clockwise from the key in which you’re building the chord to give you the seventh.

 Give it a try: build a dominant seventh chord in F♯.